GlitchSecure/website/_posts/2022-07-01-introducing-glitchsecure.md

 ---
 layout: post

-title: "Introducing GlitchSecure"
+title: "Goodbye GlitchWitch Security, Hello GlitchSecure"
-subtitle: "A short description that is ideally under 120 characters in length to prevent cut off and ensure it's easily sharable."
+subtitle: "Introducing GlitchSecure, a new cyber security start-up."
 date: 2022-07-01 # Date in YYYY-MM-DD Format
-date-updated: 2023-09-13 # Add this if a change is made after the date above
+date-updated: 2023-09-29 # Add this if a change is made after the date above
 author: Jade Null # Use "GlitchSecure" if no author
 coauthor:
 category: Company Updates